RealKinetic/locust_k8s/Blog_part_2.md

 Docker and Kubernetes
 =====================

 In Part 1 we walked through setting up Locust.
 We ran a single instance locally and then we deployed it as a single node to Google Container Engine (GKE).
-In this post, we're going leverage GKE to deploy and run Locust in distributed mode.
+In this post, we're going leverage GKE (and Kubernetes) to deploy and run Locust in distributed mode.

 # Distributed Locust